-- To create an environment that meets the special educational needs of each child. - To ensure that the special educational needs of children are identified, assessed and provided for, monitored and reviewed regularly. - To set suitable learning challenges, remove barriers to participation and learning and to allow all individuals to reach their potential.
+• To create an environment that meets the special educational needs of each child.

-- To ensure all children, including those with SEND, have full access to all elements of the school curriculum. - To make clear the expectations of all partners in the process. - To identify the roles and responsibilities of all staff in providing for all children's special educational needs.
+- To ensure that the special educational needs of children are identified, assessed and provided for, monitored and reviewed regularly. - To set suitable learning challenges, remove barriers to participation and learning and to allow all individuals to reach their potential. - To ensure all children, including those with SEND, have full access to all elements of the school curriculum. - For our SEND children to achieve their maximum potential across the entire curriculum. - To make clear the expectations of all partners in the process. - To identify the roles and responsibilities of all staff in providing for all children's special educational needs.